cliosight/Docs/README.md

 - [JSON body of a Dashboard with example](#dashboardjson)

-A dashboard is an aggregation of forms and multiple reports with global filters.
-It is basically a UI container element.
-It can have its own pre and post HTML code.
-The syntax enables users to place forms and reports one next to the other or in a sequential order.
+A dashboard is an aggregation of HTML/CSS code, forms and reports with or without global filters.
+These can be placed one next to the other or in a sequential order like a conventional web page.
+Dashboards can have their own pre and post HTML as well.
 This makes it the easiest way to develop and host a micro CRM application, analytics dashboard, a SPA or a landing page.

 ![Dashboard_aggregation](https://miro.medium.com/v2/resize:fit:1400/1*hZpjHig-UJXT8hwOkDgZPQ.png)

-#### Important features of a dashboard:
+#### Important features of dashboard:
-1. Global filters need to be applied first as they take precedence over the report filters.

-2. It is possible to configure the filtering criteria by specifying which field should be used for the join operation.
+1. Global filters take precedence over the report filters.
+Therefore, they need to be applied first.
+It is possible to configure the filtering criteria by specifying which field should be used for the join operation.

-3. It can have its own CSS definition which will override the css of the constituent reports and forms.
-This is however a configurable feature.
+2. It can have its own CSS definition which will override the CSS of the constituent reports and forms.
+This is however configurable.

 ![App](https://miro.medium.com/v2/resize:fit:1400/format:webp/1*UXneRLM6cizrljW-C_D5eg.png)

-Just like the previous two types of widgets, a dashboard can be shared using a URL in a similar format.
+Just like the previous two types of UI elements, a dashboard can be shared using a URL in a similar format.
 For instance, https://app.cliosight.com/app/dashboards/49/show?noNavbar=false

 ## JSON body of a Dashboard  <a name="dashboardjson"></a>